P0668

 Is P0668 different from P0667?

 Yes.
-P0667 is a range or performance fault, while P0668 specifically indicates the internal temperature sensor circuit voltage is below the minimum expected level.
+P0667 is a range or performance fault, while P0668 specifically means the internal temperature sensor circuit voltage is below the minimum expected level.

 Yes.
-Corrupted or incorrect calibration data can cause the PCM to misinterpret its internal sensor signal, triggering this low-circuit code.
+Corrupted or incorrect calibration data can cause the module to misinterpret its internal sensor signal and set this low-circuit code.

 Disabling P0668 in software